stojnev/dwr-analysis/README.md

 ## Features

 With the *semblance* of a user interface, all possible functionalities are now listed within the `config\functionalities\test_functions.json`.
-That said, the *available* functionalities depend on the choices one makes regarding the available test records.
+That said, the *available* functionalities depend on the choices one makes regarding availability of test records, most specifically the included tones.

 When first running, the following options are available: